 The ‘Big G’ route maps are available to download from this site.
 All routes are ridden in an anti-clockwise direction.

-Please note: all the routes have been revised slightly from previous years to avoid using the main road out of Beverley and also to avoid two right turns.
-The distances of the two longer routes have been adjusted slightly to reflect the required route tweaks for 2015.
+Please note: the longer routes have been revised slightly from previous years to avoid using the main road out of Beverley, a deceptively steep descent and also to avoid two right turns.
+The distances of the two longer routes have been adjusted slightly to reflect the required route tweaks for 2016.

 The steepest climbs on the route are 1:6 (15%) and are about 2 miles long.
 A bottom gear of 39 x 27 or 30 x 23 is recommended, although fitter riders may find that they can manage with 39 x 23.
 The choice is yours.

 Although the majority of the roads are in reasonable condition, there are some places where the tarmac is in poor condition and can be prone to gravel/flint washing onto the route, especially after heavy rain.
 The use of ultra-light tyres is not recommended.

 A 23mm section, good-quality 700c such as the Continental GP4000/Grand Prix or similar is ideal.
 A 25mm tyre is even better to help soak up some of the rough patches.
 Many of the roads are steep, narrow and twisty and extreme care should be taken on the descents.

 Routes spend less than one mile on ‘A’ roads, with the majority on minor, unclassified roads and these should be almost traffic-free.
 Throw in the stunning views, and the meandering, beautiful dry valleys of Thixendale and Millington, and you have all the ingredients for a truly memorable day out.

 Please note: We have introduced a time cut off this year for riders on the 150km route.
 The latest starting time is 9.00am and the cut-off will close at 11.00am (after approximately 40km).
 This is to ensure all riders are back at the HQ no later than 4.30pm to allow the team time to pack up and clean the HQ.
 We hope you understand as in some previous years some riders were still out on the course well after 6.00pm, which causes problems for the organisers.